 This is another way to eyeball the distribution of a variable, including as it does a mini-histogram.
-Also useful for identifying outliers or unusual values, or for spotting non-integers in a variable that should only contain integers.
+It is also useful for identifying outliers or unusual values, or for spotting non-integers in a variable that should only contain integers.